 This vintage rug was made by a woman of a Berber tribe in the Atlas Mountains of Morocco.

+The carpet is in excellent condition and will be washed prior to shipment.
 Approximately 20-30 years old, this carpet would have originally been made by a Berber woman for personal use in her own home.
 She created it with wool and small portions of cotton thread, and permitted herself personal freedom in expressing her own creativity and values through North African symbology and colors as she wove these designs.

 Taznakht carpets are a real work of Moroccan art.
 Hand-woven by Berbers in the Atlas Mountains in villages around the City of Ouarzazat bordering the Sahara Desert.
 This soft and comfortable carpet is rich in symbolism.
 The multicolored lozenges represent a female symbol, while the ornamented borders symbolize the limits of human existence.